 Not inward-directed but attending more deeply to another person.
 Train yourself to pay less attention to the words that people say and greater attention to their tone of voice, the look in their eye, their body language.

 What might seem like small issues—chronically being late, insufficient attention to detail, not returning any favors on your part—are signs of something deeper about their character.

 To develop your intellectual powers at the expense of the social is to retard your own progress to mastery, and limit the full range of your creative powers.

 Your work is the single greatest means at your disposal for expressing your social intelligence.
-By being efficient and detail oriented in what you do, you demonstrate that you are thinking of the group at large and advancing its cause.
 By making what you write or present clear and easy to follow, you show your care for the audience or public at large.
-By involving other people in your projects and gracefully accepting their feedback, you reveal your comfort with the group dynamic.

 Ever since she was a child, Grandin had the peculiar ability to see herself from the outside, as if she were looking at another person.
 She realized she could use this gift for practical effect, by looking at her past mistakes as if watching another person in action.

 Her realization of what had gone wrong did not stem from empathy as it might have for other people—it was an intellectual exercise.
 But because her emotions were not so deeply involved, it was easier to go through the process and make the necessary corrections.